Leader-board/OA-and-Interviews/Application experiences/2021-22/Virtu/Quantitative Trading Analyst.md

 This was rescheduled twice (with very short notice!) - that being said the reasons cited (storm Barra) were valid and made sense, through irritating.
 This was by a phone call and not using a VoIP medium like Zoom or Skype.

 She started the interview by telling that I did quite well in the coding examination (but as usual, refused to tell me what my score was).
-She then asked me generally HR questions (why Virtu, why quant) and a couple of brain teasers, which went (paraphrased from memory) like this:
+She then asked me generally HR questions (why Virtu, why quant), asked me (out of the blue!) what market making was in my own words and a couple of brain teasers, which went (paraphrased from memory) like this:

 <blockquote>
 * What is the angle between the minute and hour hand of a clock at 5:15 PM? <br>
 * Follow-up: at what time would the minute and hour hand of a clock coincide after 5 PM?
 </blockquote>

-I dumped them.
+I finished them off quickly and correctly (in about 30 seconds).
 And that was the interview - fairly short and ended in ~15 minutes.

 _Postscript:_ the answers to the brainteasers: